Kiooku/Cryptography-Notebook/Attacks/README.md

 ## Oracle attack

-<u>General definition:</u> *In the context of cryptography, an oracle is a black box or a computational entity that provides certain services or functionalities related to a cryptographic algorithm.*
+<ins>General definition:</ins> *In the context of cryptography, an oracle is a black box or a computational entity that provides certain services or functionalities related to a cryptographic algorithm.*

 ### Decryption Oracle